bengukalo/bengukalo/content/post/paper_review/index.md

 &nbsp;

 As seen above, a large portion of fusiform gyrus lies outside of the range for TMS applications.
 In this case researchers cannot make a reliable causal inference without resorting to a single case lesion study.
-However, both TMS and lesion studies come with some shared (precision) and some unique (brain re-organisation and statistical power) disadvantages which is a whole another topic.
+However, both TMS and lesion studies come with some shared (precision) and some unique (brain re-organisation and statistical power) disadvantages, and some problems are unlikely to be solved any time soon (inability to inspect a region isolated from its connections with other areas).
+But that's a whole nother story.

 &nbsp;

 ## Temporal Resolution Problem